gnulnx/anouman/README.md

 If you are using sqlite as your database you may skip this step.

 If you are using MySQL or Postgres you will need to install them now.
-For mysql
+For MySQL

     sudo apt-get install mysql-server